 Mr. Tolin served for 13 years, 7 years as State Chairman, on the Wyoming State Advisory Committee (SAC) to the United States Commission on Civil Rights.
 He was recognized as a State Advisory Committee Chairman in a Rose Garden Ceremony at the White House by the President of the United States.
 He organized and directed the Wyoming Task Force for Equality.
 He served as a board member of the Northwest Coalition Against Malicious Harrassment.
 He was successful in his efforts to organize support in Wyoming and lobby the Wyoming Legislature for the adoption of the Martin Luther King Jr. - Wyoming Equality Day holiday in a legislative bill signed by the former Wyoming Governor and U.S. Ambassador Michael Sullivan.
 Mr. Tolin has testifed at the Wyoming Legislature for the adoption of hate crimes legislation in Wyoming.

-Over the past thirty-nine (39) years, Mr. Tolin has provided substantial number of hours of pro-bono legal services to indigent individuals and non-profit organizations at no charge, or signficantly reduced fees.
+Over the past forty (40) years, Mr. Tolin has provided substantial number of hours of pro-bono legal services to indigent individuals and non-profit organizations at no charge, or signficantly reduced fees.
 Mr. Tolin has provided in excess of fifteen thousand (15,000) pro-bono hours which is ten (10) times the recommended number of pro-bono hours for a Wyoming lawyer over a thirty (30) year career.

 Unfortunately, law firms and lawyers such as Mr. Tolin can not afford to provide all legal work for free or at significantly reduced rates, because they too, like everyone else, have monthly expenses and costs, including office rent, telephone, Internet, cell phones, computers, printers, copiers, supplies, transportation, insurance, taxes, and other office overhead.
 Nevertheless, Mr. Tolin has always strived to work with his clients to provide necessary legal services at affordable costs and payment arrangements suited to each individual client, whether it be a civil or criminal matter.